 "LNYOFFER" promo code applied

 It’s always wise to divide the final cost of your pass by the number of attractions to get an average cost per attraction.
 The larger the pass, the lower the ticket price for a single attraction.
 In the end, you should always pay more attention to the attractions that are included as opposed to the price when deciding which is the best New York Pass for you.
-After all, the price difference between the Go New York Explorer Pass and Sightseeing Flex Pass are minimal.
+After all, the price difference between the Go New York Explorer Pass and Sightseeing Flex Pass is minimal.

 New York Sightseeing Flex Pass vs. Go New York Explorer Pass: Which one is the best?